goddessLeona/final_exam_work/README.md

 This also introduced important questions about security, especially regarding how identification documents should be uploaded and protected from unauthorized access.
 During this project, I learned many new things, such as how to use file paths for uploaded content instead of storing files directly in the database, and how to protect those file paths.
 Security is still something I plan to continue improving.

-For ID documents, I added extra protection to make it more difficult for outsiders or unauthorized users to access them.
-I am still working on ideas to improve this further.
-For example, only administrators are allowed to access ID documents through the following secured endpoint:
+For ID documents, I currently added role-based security so that only administrators are allowed to access ID documents through secured endpoints.
+I am planning to further improve security by including encrypted storage for sensitive documents and temporary access links that automatically expire after a limited time.

+`requestMatchers("/uploads/**").authenticated()`
 `requestMatchers("/admin/consent/{id}/document/{type}").hasRole("ADMIN")`

 Another feature the organization wanted improved was the ability to search for specific content using tags and contributors.
 This is the next planned part of the project, but unfortunately I did not manage to complete it in time.
 A large amount of development time instead went into improving content uploads, content editing functionality, and many smaller details that took longer than expected.